Assistive Technology

 Software and Applications

-The following are recommended by SAS and can be accessed at no cost via the internet.
+The following are recommended by Student Accessibility Services and can be accessed at no cost via the internet.

-Text-to-Speech uses speech synthesis technology to convert onscreen text into words spoken aloud.
-This is beneficial to a variety of users, such as English as a Second Language (ESL) students, persons with visual disabilities, persons with learning disabilities, and those with time constraints who might want to multitask while listening to papers, articles, books, or web pages being read aloud.
+Text-to-Speech (TTS) uses speech synthesis technology to convert onscreen text into words spoken aloud.
+This is beneficial to a variety of users, such as English Language Learning (ELL) students, persons with visual disabilities, persons with learning disabilities, and those with time constraints who might want to multitask while listening to papers, articles, books, or web pages being read aloud.

-Speech-to-Text allows users to speak into an external microphone or one built into their devices and have their spoken words converted to text on screen.
-STT uses speech recognition technology.
+Speech-to-Text (STT) allows users to speak into an external microphone or one built into their devices and have their spoken words converted to text on screen, using speech recognition technology.
 Speech recognition also allows users to navigate some programs through speech the same way they would by hand.

 Many different users can benefit from STT and speech recognition, including those with learning disabilities, physical issues that make writing or using a mouse difficult, and anyone who wants a hands-free way of writing so that they can also complete other tasks.

 Many commonly used computer products and services already have STT/speech recognition functions built into them or offer compatible add-ons for free.
-See the following examples below:
+Below are recommended STT options, free for use, with instructions for setup.

 - Windows

-- Window's Speech Recognition (WSR) - Set up voice recognition in Windows 10
+- Window's Speech Recognition (WSR) - Set up voice recognition in Windows 11 and higher.

-- Microsoft Dictation - Instructions on how to use speech-to-text anywhere you can type in Windows 10
+- Microsoft Dictation - Instructions on how to use speech-to-text anywhere you can type in Windows 11 and higher.

 - Google

-- “Hey Google” - How to do a Google voice search on your Android or iOS device
+- “Hey Google” - Searching with Google voice search on your Android or iOS device.

-- Voice Access - Allows Android users to control their devices by voice
+- Voice Access - Google app that allows Android users to control their devices by voice.

 - Live Transcribe - Android app that provides live captions of a nearby speaker